-The postgraduate training of the faculty includes MPhil and PhD as degree offering programmes.
-In addition, six departments of the faculty are recognized by the Post Graduate Institute of Medicine as postgraduate training centers.
-The faculty has a robust research programme with high-caliber scientists with several global experts in their fields.
-The faculty continually strives to uplift the standards of the institution, by paving the way for students to reach their full potential.
+The postgraduate training of the faculty includes Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) as degree offering programmes.
+In addition, six departments of the faculty are recognized by the Post Graduate Institute of Medicine as postgraduate training centres.
+The faculty has a robust research programme with high-calibre scientists and several global experts in their fields.
+The faculty continually strives to uplift the standards of the institution by paving the way for students to reach their full potential.
 The faculty has strengthened its human resources and other infrastructure facilities during the past decade.
-Throughout the short history of the faculty, our graduates have secured high ranks in the common merit order and excelled in various postgraduate courses.
+Throughout the short history of the faculty, our graduates have secured excellent rankings in the common merit order and excelled in various postgraduate courses.
 Moreover, our undergraduates have brought pride to the faculty through their achievements in extracurricular activities.